zryska/Edge-Data-Store-Docs/Beta2/OpcUa/OpcUaOverview.md

 > **Note:** You cannot modify OPC UA data selection configurations manually.
 You must use the REST endpoints to add or edit the configuration.

-The following procedure is for configuring OPC UA data selection.
+The following procedure is for configuring OPC UA data selection:

 1. Use any text editor and create a file that contains an OPC UA data selection in JSON form
-    - For content structure, see the following OPC UA data selection example
+    - For content structure, see the following OPC UA data selection example.
-    - For a table of all available parameters, see the following Parameters for OPC UA data selection section
+    - For a table of all available parameters, see the following Parameters for OPC UA data selection section.
-2. Save the file as DataSelection.config.json
+2. Save the file as DataSelection.config.json.
 3. Use any [tool](xref:managementTools) capable of making HTTP requests to execute a POST command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/<connectivityId>/DataSelection/`
     - Example using cURL: